DaoCloud/DaoCloud-docs/docs/en/docs/middleware/postgresql/intro/offline-install.md

         ...
         ```

-    1. Backup the `--set` parameters.
+    1. Back up the `--set` parameters.

-        Before upgrading the version, it is recommended to execute the following command to backup the `--set` parameters of the old version.
+        Before upgrading the version, it is recommended to execute the following command to back up the `--set` parameters of the old version.

         ```shell
         helm get values mcamel-postgresql -n mcamel-system -o yaml > mcamel-postgresql.yaml
         ```

-    1. Run `helm upgrade`.
+    1. Run `helm upgrade` .

-        Before upgrading, it is recommended to replace the `global.imageRegistry` field in `mcamel-postgresql.yaml` with the address of the image repository you are currently using.
+        Before upgrading, it is recommended to replace the  `global.imageRegistry` field in __mcamel-postgresql.yaml__ with the address of the image repository you are currently using.

         ```shell
         export imageRegistry={your image repository}